allud1t/allud1t/README.md

 **Why allud1t?**

-It's a play on the Latin term *Alludit* (third-person singular present active indicative of *alludo*).
+It's a play on the Latin term *Alludit* (third-person singular present active indicative of *Alludo*).

 Inaccurately meaning as someone who mentions, references or mentions something.